ziweiWWANG/ziweiwwang.github.io/_pages/about.md

 Prior to that, in Nov'2018, I received my bachelor degree of engineering in mechatronic systems with a first-class honours in the College of Engineering and Computer Science at ANU.
 During my undergraduate study, I spent 1 years and 3 months as a part-time research student at the <a target="_blank" href="https://data61.csiro.au/">Data61, CSIRO<a/>, working on human pose and shape visualization.

-I has a broad research interests in computer vision, natural language processing and robotics.
+I have a broad research interests in computer vision, natural language processing and robotics.
 Currently, my main research focus is on the problem of **Vision-and-Language Navigation (VLN)**.
 I believe, VLN provides a great oppotunity to merge a wide range of visiolinguistic research to create an embodied interative vision-and-language system which is practical to assist human in real-world.

 ------